What is family planning?

 - Shape of the uterus makes it hard for a fertilized egg to implant

 There are many reasons why a man might be infertile:

 Diagnosis of infertility may take several months.
-Testing usually begins with a health care provider doing a pelvic exam.
-Blood may be taken to measure hormone levels.
-A health care provide may ask you to try to track your ovulation patterns by taking your temperature (body temperature rises slightly after ovulation), checking your cervical mucus (cervical mucus thickens after ovulation), or using a home ovulation test.
-A sample of semen may be sent to a lab or examination.
+Testing usually begins with a healthcare provider doing a pelvic exam and blood may be taken to measure hormone levels.
+A healthcare provider may ask you to try to track your ovulation patterns by taking your temperature (body temperature rises slightly after ovulation), checking your cervical mucus (cervical mucus thickens after ovulation), or using a home ovulation test.
+A sample of semen may be sent to a lab for examination.